sarafen/charlie/README.md

 * More OOP and Class usage, omit orphaned functions or group into master toolbox class.
 * Add .js pagination to core.
 * Add optional feed formats (rss, xml,…)
-* Sterilize everything from core and move into stephencreates.com or some such.
-* Change Post Array sorting to something other than alphabetical by filename.
 * Create default theme with information default content.

 ## Done